LOVE IS IN THE AIR! Nakuul, Drashti, Sanaya & Others Share CUTE Pictures On Valentine’s Day!

-Love is in the air, as television actors celebrate Valentine's Day, today (February 14) with their partners.
+Like everyone else, Television actors also celebrate Valentine's Day, today (February 14) with their partners.
 The actors took to social media to wish their partners and fans on Lover's Day.

-Have a look at the pictures...
+Take a look at the pictures...

 Ankita-Karan